 Advance tickets @ $25 may be purchased through the Jazz Society, phone 850-433-8382 or at the door, if still available.
 Doors open at 5:30.
 Performance from 6:30-9:30.
 Food and beverage service is available prior to the performance and also at intermission.

-See David Sager’s Story for our December 2018 Issue: Jazzin’ Around: Musings on Jazz, the Great War, and the Armistice, and our profile David Sager: Hot Jazz is his Business
+See David Sager’s article for our December 2018 Issue: Jazzin’ Around: Musings on Jazz, the Great War, and the Armistice, and our profile David Sager: Hot Jazz is his Business